mieweb/docs/content/functions/system-administration/data-migration/system-conversion.md

 Notice:

 1. The <strong>Data Mapping</strong> tab is selected.
-2. The table <strong>encounters</strong> and it's columns have been located.
+2. The table <strong>encounters</strong> and its columns have been located.
 3. <strong>Sample Encounter</strong> has been entered for the <strong>Module</strong> column for each row of the table.

 Based on the *Encounter Options* listed above, determine the mapping to legacy columns and complete the column **Encounter Options**.